Communications Course Descriptions

 Public Relations - 3 Credits

-Internship in Communications - 3 Credits
+Internship in Interactive Communication - 3 Credits

 This course provides students with practical experiences in the communications field.
 Students meet with the instructor on a regular basis and work in a communications placement for at least 84 hours.
 The supervising faculty member determines the specific requirements for the internship.